 You have been led to this present moment by all your preparations so far.
 To get you to this stage, you have checked off about 100 items on this moving checklist.
+However, give a thorough glance to the moving across country checklist once more to ensure no boxes are left unchecked.
 Make sure you get an early start on a moving day.
 Begin the day early and get moving.
 You will get to unpack your belongings and settled in earlier if you move in earlier.

 You can keep track of what you have and what the moving company is transporting for you by taking inventory of all your possessions.
 You can also go through your driver’s inventory sheet.
 Make a note of any damaged items before you embark on the move.
 Fragile items such as lamps or appliances can be snapped with a camera for insurance purposes and liability coverage.
+Make sure you make it a point in your moving checklist.
 Before you move out, ensure you do a final sweep of your home to avoid leaving any of your items behind.

 - Get up early by setting the alarm.